 The mobile push channel provides a way for you to communicate with your contacts using mobile push notifications.
 Engage your contacts with relevant and timely calls to action even when your app is not actively in use.

 Note that mobile push channel content is not SMS.
-The contact will need to have your app installed and mobile push notifications enabled on their device in order to receive and view push messages.
+The contact will need to have your app installed and mobile push notifications enabled on their device in order to receive and view push notifications.

 Create a New Notification